1. MAKE SURE YOUR OFFICE IS ACCESSIBLE BY APPLYING UNIVERSAL DESIGN PRINCIPLES TO YOUR OFFICE SPACE.

 4. SHARE STORIES OF LEADERS WITH DISABILITIES!

 Personal stories go a long way.
 Bring in leaders that have disabilities and host a Q & A to get everyone talking and learning about disabilities.
 It can be as simple as a classic lunch and learn.
-A great example is Sofar Sound’s Outer Sounds Initiative – a 30 minute lunch and learn that features passionate humans of all backgrounds.
-In episode three they featured CP advocate and professional dancer, Jerron Marcel.
+A great example is Sofar Sound's Outer Sounds Initiative – a 30 minute lunch and learn that features passionate humans of all backgrounds.
+In episode three they featured CP advocate and professional dancer, Jerron Hermann.
 He shared his thoughts on inclusive language, the spectrum of cerebral palsy, and of course – his career in dance.

 5. PROVIDE DISCLOSURE AND ACCOMMODATION TRAINING IN YOUR HR DEPARTMENT.